jcmsj/vuk/README.md

 1. Page renderer
     1. ✓ Display first part of book when book is loaded (this is usually the cover page).
-    1. Divide flow into pages that scale on viewport.
+    1. Dropped: Divide flow into pages that scale on viewport.
-    1. Button for moving to a specific page.
+    1. Dropped: Button for moving to a specific page.
     1. Button, hotkey, ang scroll, touch gestures for [next, previous] page.
     1. Custom text styling.